McDjXdLol/YoutubePlaylistDownloader/README.md

 ## Instruction

 1. Firstly u need to download all the files and paste them to folder
+2. Secondly u need to download http://builds.libav.org/windows/release-gpl/libav-11.3-win64.7z
+3. Create folder in in program folder named ffmpeg
+4. Then extract libav-11.3-win64.7z\win64\usr\bin\ to ffmpeg\
-2. Secondly u need to prepare ur playlist.txt file [Example](#Playlist.txt preparation)
+5. Next u need to prepare ur playlist.txt file [Example](#Playlist.txt preparation)
-3. Then run program and click *Download*
+6. Then run program and click *Download*
-4. After this the program should start downloading **Don't click program otherwise it will be crash!**
+7. After this the program should start downloading **Don't click program otherwise it will be crash!**
-5. U can check console for download progress
+8. U can check console for download progress

 ## Playlist